 On a global basis, Unilever spends more than $7 billion a year on advertising and promotions.
-Worldwide media spending was not immediately available, but it likely approaches or even exceeds $2 billion.
+Worldwide media spending was not available, but is believed to top $1 billion annually.

-Along with Mindshare, various shops from WPP, Omnicom and Interpublic handle media for the giant packaged-goods company, and all three incumbent agency groups are invited to participate.
+Along with Mindshare, various agencies from WPP, Omnicom and Interpublic handle media for the giant packaged-goods company, and all three groups are invited to participate.

 Also included in the review are the U.K., France, Germany, Italy, Spain, the Netherlands, Russia, India and China.